David D. Terry: Political career

 He was elected to the State House of Representatives in 1933.

 Terry was elected as a Democrat to the Seventy-third Congress to fill a vacancy caused by the resignation of Heartsill Ragon.
-Terry was reelected to the Seventy-fourth and to the three succeeding Congresses, where he served from December 19, 1933 to January 3, 1943.
+Terry was reelected to the Seventy-fourth and to the three succeeding Congresses, where he served from December 19, 1933, to January 3, 1943.
 He did not run for reelection in 1942, in order to run for the United States Senate.
 His run was unsuccessful, and he returned to the practice of law.

 He unsuccessfully ran for governor in 1944, and placed third.

 Terry served as director of the Division of Flood Control Water and Soil Conservation of the Arkansas Resources and Development Commission from 1945 until 1953.

 Death

 Terry died in Little Rock on October 6, 1963.
 He was interred in Mount Holly Cemetery.
-Named in his honor, the Little Rock School District opened Terry Ełementary School in 1964.
+Named in his honor, the Little Rock School District opened Terry Elementary School in 1964.